viktorwinschel/moma/docs/src/categories.md

 - Objects $D(j)$ for each $j \in \text{Ob}(\mathcal{J})$
 - Morphisms $D(f): D(j) \to D(k)$ for each $f: j \to k$ in $\mathcal{J}$

-For the significance of patterns and colimits in complex systems, see [MES23: Patterns and Complexity](mes23.md#patterns-and-complexity).

 A colimit of pattern $P$ consists of:
 - An object $\text{colim}(P)$
 - A family of morphisms $\iota_j: D(j) \to \text{colim}(P)$